RSU 16 looks at seating capacities for school buses

-POLAND — There are conflicting opinions in Regional School 16 School concerning the number of students who should be allowed to ride in one school bus.
+POLAND — There are differing opinions in Regional School Unit 16 concerning the number of students who should be allowed to ride in a school bus.

 While 77 is the posted seating capacity in many buses, some officials and drivers think that is too many to ensure student safety.